🎉 We're happy to announce new public releases 🎉

-daqIDEA: Observing data in an application in low-power mode
+daqIDEA: Observe data in an application in low-power mode

 The application's frequently enters a low-power sleep mode.
 During these sleep periods, memory access is restricted, making it impossible to access or modify global variables.
 This, in turn, poses a challenge, especially during debugging and testing phases, as the variables of interest are updated only during short wake moments.
 When these variables are added to the winIDEA Real-time Watch Window, the relatively low refresh frequency makes it unlikely to capture the most recent modifications.